redpesk-core/afb-app-manager/docs/permissions.md

 	<extra> ::= "-" | "." | "_" | "@"

-The field <binding> can be made of any valid character for NSS except the characters colon and star (:*).
-This field designate the binding providing the permission.
-It is use to deduce binding requirements from permission requirements.
-The field <binding> can be the empty string when the permission is defined by the AGL system itself.
+The field <api> can be made of any valid character for NSS except the characters colon and star (:*).
+This field designate the api providing the permission.
+This scheme is used to deduce binding requirements from permission requirements.
+The field <api> can be the empty string when the permission is defined by the AGL system itself.
-The field <binding> if starting with the character "@" represents a transversal permission not bound to any binding.
+The field <api> if starting with the character "@" represents a transversal permission not bound to any binding.

 	<level> ::= 1*<lower>